Last updated: July 2025

 There are several important things to note:

 - Your minimum funding does not include tuition, which you will need to pay each semester (including the Summer semester).
-Indeed, UVic is not up front about this, but as of 2024 its approximately 3200 in the Fall, 2500 in the Spring and 2500 in the Summer (for Canadian students).
+Indeed, UVic is not up front about this, but as of 2024 it’s approximately 3200 in the Fall, 2500 in the Spring and 2500 in the Summer (for Canadian students).
 Classes do not cost extra or change your tuition in any way.
 Make sure to include these costs in your budget accordingly.

 - If you have a UVic award, it is guaranteed for your first year at UVic and your funding will normally then go to the minimum funding level unless your supervisor agrees to boost your research assistantship (RA) to match the difference.
 Have this discussion with your supervisor in the summer before the following term.